Torero Stadium: History

+In 2024, the California Redwoods of the Premier Lacrosse League (PLL) announced San Diego as their home market, with plans to use Torero Stadium as their venue for home games.

 Facilities and renovations

-The South stands feature approximately 1,100 bleacher seats with backs and with press box facilities.
-The East and North stands are all bleacher seating – the North stands hold about 3,000 fans and the stands behind the East end hold approximately 1,900.
+The south stands feature approximately 1,100 bleacher seats with backs and with press box facilities.
+The east and north stands are all bleacher seating – the north stands hold about 3,000 fans and the stands behind the east end hold approximately 1,900.
 The playing surface is "Bandera" Bermuda grass, with soccer dimensions measuring 118 × 72 yd, with football conforming to NCAA regulations.

-The stadium underwent two phases of renovation to host the WUSA San Diego Spirit.
+The stadium underwent two phases of renovation to host the former WUSA San Diego Spirit.
 Over $3.5 million was spent to enlarge the seating areas and add spectator comforts.

-In 2001, the installation of the upgraded lighting system took place, giving Torero illumination for night events.
+In 2001, the installation of the upgraded lighting system took place.
 The final steps included the paving of the pedestrian walkway that curves around three-quarters of the stadium and the installation of a new sound system and a video board and scoreboard.

-The stadium was planned to undergo renovations in advance of hosting the San Diego Loyal SC team in 2020 to expand the venue to a desired 8,000 seats, however as of 2021 no additions had been made to the seating bowl.

-The stadium hosted the San Diego Wave FC, who began play in 2022.

-Former tenants and events

-Torero has hosted Major League Soccer and Liga MX exhibition games for the Los Angeles Galaxy, Club Tijuana, Toronto FC and Chivas USA.
-The stadium was the former home of the San Diego Breakers rugby team.

-The U.S. women's national soccer team has also played friendlies at the stadium.
-The WUSA San Diego Spirit women's soccer team played at Torero from 2001 to 2003.
-Torero hosted the 2012 women's college cup soccer tournament.